 Youth Leadership Summit

-Learn more about our 2021 Spring and Fall YLS cohorts.
+Learn more about our 2023 Fall YLS cohort.
 Read alumni articles and reflection blogs by Amber Nguyen, Aishwarya Sharma and Devin Tran.

 The Summit was such an eye-opening and inspiring experience that I am extremely grateful to have participated in.
 From attending and engaging in legislative meetings with senate offices to interactive workshops and presentations on AAJC’s current projects, I developed a strong understanding of how having AAPI representation, strong alliances with BIPOC partners and political power is vital to make policy change positive and lasting.